 Super affiliates prefer to work directly with an advertiser because it means clean communication, fast turnaround times on updates and no middleman taking a piece of the commission.

 If you want to turn your affiliate program from a ghost town to a thriving bustling commission center, use the guidelines above and always remember to abide by the golden rule of affiliate management: keep your super affiliates happy!

 Want one more golden rule story?
 Several years ago we were working with an affiliate network called MarketLeverage and an advertiser stiffed them on a big invoice.
 We had been promoting the advertiser and MarketLeverage owed us $xx,xxx.
 MarketLeverage paid us our commissions even though they themselves didn’t get paid.
 We continued working with them and went on to become their number two affiliate in terms of gross conversions.

-Leading affiliate networks and brands partner the way they want to with the TUNE Partner Marketing Platform, the industry’s most flexible SaaS solution for managing marketing partnerships across mobile and web.
-Start your 30-day free trial today.
+Partner the way you want to with the TUNE Partner Marketing Platform, the industry’s most flexible SaaS solution for managing marketing partnerships across mobile and web.
+Request a demo or trial today.

 Never miss a thing!

 Want the goods delivered straight to your inbox?

 Sign up for our blog recap emails to stay in-the-know about digital marketing, analytics, and optimization.

 Groundbreaking mobile content is headed to your inbox.